nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/01_Abstract.rst

-Various types of data can be written in a sheet, such as data to be stored in a database and database search results.In order to determine the type of test data, it is necessary to assign meta information called "data type" to the test data.The "data type" indicates what the test data represents.[A1][A2][A3]
+Various types of data can be written in a sheet, such as data to be stored in a database and database search results.In order to determine the type of test data, it is necessary to assign meta information called "data type" to the test data.The "data type" indicates what the test data represents.

 Currently, the following data types are available.